-In this post, you can discover the ultimate list of interesting facts about the DuSable Bridge, an iconic bridge with a couple of fascinating stories to tell!
+In this post, you can discover the ultimate list of interesting facts about the DuSable Bridge, an iconic bridge in Chicago with a couple of fascinating stories to tell!

 1. It carries an important road over the Chicago River